Articles > Education > Jobs with a master’s degree in adult education

 Additional credentials to consider include professional certifications from such organizations as the previously mentioned Association for Talent Development or the International Society for Performance Improvement.

 And, of course, it is always beneficial to stay informed on the latest trends and technologies related to training and development.
-You might find this information through relevant conferences, webinars and workshop classes.
+This information might be found through relevant conferences, webinars and workshop classes.

-For example, the Training Industry Conference & Expo takes place at least twice a year and offers networking opportunities, breakout sessions and other discussions regarding organizational obstacles and solutions.
-So, if you’re a lifelong learner, you might enjoy this aspect of the role.
+For example, the Training Industry Conference & Expo opens in new window takes place at least twice a year and offers networking opportunities, breakout sessions and other discussions regarding organizational obstacles and solutions.
+Lifelong learners you might enjoy this aspect of the role.

 As these examples illustrate, education doesn’t apply only to K-12 students or even college students.
 A lifelong learning mindset means adults can benefit from ongoing training — and they need training and development specialists to provide it.